 \textbf{No Policy.} Many AI vendors (\textit{n} = 96) provide no vulnerability disclosure channel at all.
 This means we did not identify a bug bounty or responsible disclosure policy, or even an email address for a security contact.
 Some vendors in this category may be misclassifications because we could not find the contact channel, despite repeated checks (see Section~\ref{sec:Collection}).
 However, we expect that researchers would find it similarly difficult to identify the channel, given we checked at least three sources.

 \textbf{Excluded.} A few vendors explicitly reject AI vulnerabilities (\textit{n} = 7).
-Some vendors exclude AI products from the list of assets that are in scope, such as Skroutz who declare ``\textit{our AI-chatbot agent}'' as out-of-scope.
-Similarly, Tripadvisor states that ``\textit{Attacks against our artificial intelligence systems are ineligible}'' in their bug list.
+Some vendors exclude AI products from the list of assets that are in scope, such as Skroutz, which declared ``\textit{our AI-chatbot agent}'' as out-of-scope.
+Similarly, Tripadvisor stated that ``\textit{Attacks against our artificial intelligence systems are ineligible}'' in their bug list.
 However, this exclusionary posture may change with time.
-For example, Nubank Brasil state that ``\textit{reports related to LLM Based Applications are temporarily out of scope,}'' which suggests that this may be a short-term measure.
+For example, Nubank stated that ``\textit{reports related to LLM Based Applications are temporarily out of scope,}'' which suggests that this may be a short-term measure.